damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 }
 ~~~

+#### Token request

+The auth_session can be requested using the scope.

 ### Token Endpoint Successful Response

 This specification extends the OAuth 2.0 [RFC6749] token response
 defined in Section 5.1 with the additional parameter auth_session

+The auth_session MUST be included in the access token.
+The auth_session MUST match the device_auth_session value sent in the client assertion.

 An example successful token response is below: